thnavarro/ternary/README.md

 # ternary
-A simple python class to create ternary plots.
+A simple python class to create ternary plots with matplotlib.

 A ternary plot shows 3 varialbes x,y,z, such that x+y+z=1